 - Denial.
 One of the problems people face in getting help for codependency is that they’re in denial about it, meaning that they don’t face their problem.
 Usually they think the problem is someone else or the situation.
 They either keep complaining or trying to fix the other person, or go from one relationship or job to another and never own up the fact that they have a problem.Codependents also deny their feelings and needs.
 Often, they don’t know what they’re feeling and are instead focused on what others are feeling.
 The same thing goes for their needs.
 They pay attention to other people’s needs and not their own.
 They might be in denial of their need for space and autonomy.
 Although some codependents seem needy, others act like they’re self-sufficient when it comes to needing help.
 They won’t reach out and have trouble receiving.
 They are in denial of their vulnerability and need for love and intimacy.

-There is help for recovery and change.
+There is help for recovery and change for people who are codependent.
 The first step is getting guidance and support.
 These symptoms are deeply ingrained habits and difficult to identify and change on your own.
 Join a 12-Step program, such as Codependents Anonymous or seek counseling.
 Work on becoming more assertive and building your self-esteem.

 Find out more about: treatment options for depression